 Staying well hydrated is one of the best ways to feel great and avoid heat related illness and injuries in the summer months.
 Research shows up to 1 in 5 older adults don’t drink enough water on a regular basis, increasing risk of falls and other health problems.
 Eating a diet high in fresh fruits and vegetables and drinking plain water throughout the day is the best way to stay hydrated and ensure another great workout!

 Dress for success

-Wearing the right clothes is especially important during the warmer summer months.
+Wearing the right clothes is especially important for working out in heat.
 Clothes that are comfortable, let air circulate and moisture evaporate are ideal.
 Choose supportive, non-slip footwear and avoid flip-flops and flimsy sandals.
 Lighter colors and thinner fabrics will dissipate heat and help keep you more comfortable.